-The results of the District's needs assessment has identified that all students have not met the core expectations. in the 22-23 school year.
+The results of the District's needs assessment has identified that all students have not met the core expectations in the 2022-2023 school year.
 This finding continues to ground the work in the development and revision of the 2023-2024 LCAP.
 This analysis has lead to the identifications of barriers and needs that impact the academic, behavior, and social-emotional growth for some students.
-Therefore, this plan will outline core services for all students as well as identify actions and services that above and beyond the core program that are increased and improved services for English learners, low-income students, and foster youth.
+This plan will outline core services for all students as well as identify actions and services that are above and beyond the core program; therefore, supplemental services are increased and improved services for English learners, low-income students, and foster youth.
 The District believes that the developed increased and improved actions/services meet the unique needs, conditions, and circumstances of unduplicated student groups and are the most efficient and principally directed services in place to achieve the goals within the LCAP.